tinygiant98/darksun-sot/docs/buildersmanual.md

     ```

     Yep, there's nothing there.
 That's bad.
 Here's an example of good prototyping and documentation.
-This is a simple procedures, so not much is required.
+This is a simple procedure, but some additional information is needed so the scripter can use it effectively.
 For more complicated procedures, you either need more documentation, or you need to break the procedure up.

     ``` cpp
-    // ---< ActivatePlugin >---
-    // ---< core_i_framework >---
-    // Runs oPlugin's OnPluginActivate script and sets its status to ON.
-Returns
-    // whether the activation was successful.
-If bForce is TRUE, will activate the
-    // plugin even if its status is already ON. int ActivatePlugin(object oPlugin, int bForce = FALSE);
+    /// @brief Return whether a string matches a glob pattern.
+    /// @param sString The string to check.
+    /// @param sPattern A glob pattern.
+Supported syntax:
+    ///     - `*`: match zero or more characters
+    ///     - `?`: match a single character
+    ///     - `[abc]`: match any of a, b, or c
+    ///     - `[a-z]`: match any character from a-z
+    ///     - other text is matched literally
+    /// @returns TRUE if sString matches sPattern; FALSE otherwise. int GetMatchesPattern(string sString, string sPattern);
     ```

 * All functions will contain debugging and logging messages, as required, to aid in future changes/debugging and to inform the module ownership, DMs and players (as appropriate) what is going on.
 We have several tools to accomplish this easily.
 See [debug messaging](#debug-messaging) and [module communication](#module-communication).
 Here's an example of the debug messaging available in the module: